michaelohagan/chembiohub-site/_posts/2014-09-30-chembiocrunch-a-data-management-tool.md

 ---
-title: ChemBio Crunch: A simple tool to analyse and manipulate ChemBio assay data
+title:ChemBio Crunch: A simple tool to analyse and manipulate ChemBio assay data author:karen layout:post
-author: karen
-layout: post
 ---
 ## ChemBio Crunch: A simple tool to analyse and manipulate ChemBio assay data

 The eventual goals of the ChemBio Hub project include enabling bench scientists to **submit their biological activity data to public databases** and to share it  with specific people.
 When faced with this challenge an obvious research informatics solution would be to create a data repository and to then address the processes required to get data in there.